Certora/Documentation/docs/cvl/ghosts.md

 }
 ```

-It is expected that the method `userDefinedRequireMsg` and only it will satisfy the rule.
+It is expected for the method `userDefinedRequireMsg` to satisfy the rule,
+and it should be the only method to satisfy it.
+Assuming `saw_user_defined_revert_msg` was defined as a regular, non-persistent ghost,
-However, if we use regular ghosts, the ghost variable `saw_user_defined_revert_msg` will revert in case the input argument `a` is equal to 0, together with the contract itself.
+the rule would not be satisfied for `userDefinedRequireMsg`: in case the input argument `a` is equal to 0,
+the contract reverts, and the value of `saw_user_defined_revert_msg`
+is reset to its value before the call, which must be `false`
+(because the rule required it before the call).
-This means the value of `saw_user_defined_revert_msg` will remain false, and thus the `satisfy` statement will fail.
+In this case, after the call `saw_user_defined_revert_msg` cannot be set to true and thus the `satisfy` fails.
-With regular ghosts, the rule would of course fail also for the two other methods, meaning that non-persistent ghosts are not suitable for distinguishing between different reverts.
+Applying the same reasoning, it is clear that the same behavior happens
+for reverting behaviors of `noUserDefinedRevertFlows` and `emptyRequire`,
+which do not have user-defined revert messages.
+This means that if `saw_user_defined_revert_msg` is not marked persistent,
+the rule cannot distinguishing between methods that may revert with user-defined messages and methods that may not.